Academic Editing for University Students, Post-docs and Researchers

 Results: The paper was handed in on time.
 The grade for the research paper was A+.

 “Hiring Jenny Feick to assist in editing my Major Research paper was a great decision, it helped me shape my work into an interesting and technically sound paper.
 She worked with me closely during the final stages of writing, and I learned a significant amount about how to improve my own work.
-I credit Jenny’s coaching with helping me turn a daunting review and revision task into a manageable exercise, and put the necessarily polish on the paper to earn an A+.
-She brought a fresh set of eyes, and applied exacting standards and rigorous proof reading skills within the guidelines for professional editors set out by Royal Roads University.
+I credit Jenny’s coaching with helping me turn a daunting review and revision task into a manageable exercise and put the necessary polish on the paper to earn an A+.
+She brought a fresh set of eyes and applied exacting standards and rigorous proofreading skills within the guidelines for professional editors set out by Royal Roads University.
 She was extremely quick and was willing to set her schedule to my timeline requirements.
 I highly recommend her skills as a technical editor to anyone.”

 — Nathan Dyck, B.Sc.
 Environmental Practice, Royal Roads University